minaminao/ctf-blockchain/README.md

 | Damn Vulnerable DeFi: 3.
 Truster       | The target of a call is made into the token and the token can be taken by approving it to oneself                                                             |
 | Damn Vulnerable DeFi: 4.
 Sideentrance  | Flash loan that allows each user to make a deposit and a withdrawal.
 The deposit can be executed at no cost at the time of the flash loan.                    |

-### Massive rights by executing flash loans during snapshots
+### Governance attacks by executing flash loans during snapshots
 - If the algorithm distributes some kind of rights using the token balance at the time of a snapshot, and if a malicious user transaction can trigger a snapshot, a flash loan can be used to obtain massive rights.
 - A period of time to lock the token will avoid this attack.